Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Decidueye.md

 ---
 Ability1: Overgrow
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME724.png
+BookShinyImageName: HOME724_s.png
 BoxSprite: SRD-BoxSprite-decidueye.png
+DexCategory: Arrow Quill Pokemob
+DexDescription: This Pokemon can shoot its own feathers as arrows in just a split of second.
+They are usually calm and collected but they are easily startled if taken by surprise.
+It is very rare as most of them are extinct.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 16
+  Feet: 5.2
+  Meters: 1.6
 HiddenAbility: Long Reach
 HomeSprite: SRD-HomeSprite-decidueye.png
 Learnset: '[[SRD-Decidueye-Learnset]]'
 Legendary: 'No'
 Name: Decidueye
 Number: 724
+PrimaryEggGroup: Flying
+SecondaryEggGroup: ''
 Sprite: decidueye.png
 Type1: Grass
 Type2: Ghost
+Weight:
+  Hectograms: 366
+  Kilograms: 36.6
+  Pounds: 80.7
 ---

 #PokeroleSRD/Pokedex